Learn how to start a blog in 10 simple steps — I’ve used this formula to create numerous successful websites! So easy that anyone can do it!

 I didn’t know the difference and I created my blog on WordPress.com and I ended up having to move everything over to a self-hosted site just a few months later.
 Switching from free to self-hosted requires some decent web knowledge or paying someone to do it for you to avoid site outages or losing any of your hard work.

-Bluehost is so awesome that they’ve actually set up an exclusive pricing plan for my readers, so if you sign up through my link you’ll pay LESS than their regularly-listed plans (even lower than pictured below) PLUS get a free domain name.
-(See why I love them so much!)
+Bluehost is so awesome that they’ve actually set up an exclusive pricing plan for my readers!
+If you sign up through my link you’ll pay LESS than their regularly-listed plans PLUS get a free domain name.
+(Just one of the many reasons I love them!)

 4. Looks matter